 Or so I thought.
 Then I ran into rubocop, which is a sort of linter and style cop.
 Those can be helpful, so I thought I’d give it a try.
 And it’s mostly good.
 Except it’s opinionated, and some of their opinions are wrong.
 For example:

-- the indentation should be four spaces, not two.
+- the indentation should be four spaces, not two as they suggest

 - I use double quotes (

 ") pretty much everywhere I’m not forced to use single quotes (

 ').
 They want to save time for the compiler, I guess.